-Unless otherwise determined by the AD-WANCE Project Manager or the Participant, the equipment installed in your vehicle will remain there until the end of the test period, approximately June 1, 1997.
-The equipment remains the property of ADVANCE.
-If or when the equipment is removed from the car-for any reason-it must be returned to AD-WANCE.
-This is necessary to allow the ADVANCE Research Team to collect important data from the unit
+Unless otherwise determined by the AD-VANCE Project Manager or the Participant, the equipment installed in your vehicle will remain there until the end of the test period, approximately June 1.
+1997.
+The quipment remains the property of ADVANCE If or when the equipment is removed from the car-for any reason-it must be remined to AD-VANCE.
+This is necessay to allow the ADVANCE Research Team to collect important data from the unit.